JakubDadello/Stock-Exchange-Equity-Analytics-in-ML.NET/README.md

 - Machine Learning Framework: ML.NET (Microsoft.ML)
 - Data Preprocessing: LINQ, Microsoft.Data.Analysis
 - API Framework: ASP.NET Core
-- Conterization & Deployment: Docker
+- Conterization & Deployment: Docker, Kubernetes
+- IaC: Terraform (HCL)

 Consistent with the research conducted in the Stock-Exchange-Equity-Analytics system (https://github.com/JakubDadello/Stock-Exchange-Equity-Analytics.git), this repository maintains the same data processing standards.
 The documentation aligns with the original project's structure but is adapted for the ML.NET ecosystem.
 Detailed process descriptions are available in [CRISP-DM.md](CRISP-DM.md).